adeladaisycardenas-A/alice-conversational-ai/README.md

 - Revision history
 - Active status

-This makes correction and uncertainty part of the memory architecture rather than something handled only through prompting.
+This makes uncertainty and correction part of the architecture rather than relying entirely on conversational prompting.

 ---

-## 07 — Encrypted Personal Continuity
+## 06 — Encrypted Personal Continuity

-Alice's application-level continuity can include:
+Alice can preserve application-level continuity including:

 - Identity
 - Conversations